ArkAung/sagemaker-training/README.md

 ECR image and training data before it actually executes the script pointed by `SAGEMAKER_PROGRAM`.
 If you have an error or a bug in your code, you will have to wait 10-15 minutes before you find the error out.
 Therefore, it is always advisable to run your SageMaker job in `local` mode and debug at your heart's content before you start a real SageMaker job on SageMaker training instance.
+Even if you independently test your training code, debugging whether your script has got the correct file and directory paths in the Docker container can be quite annoying.

+To test the Docker container running your training code in `local` mode:
 1. Set `INSTANCE_TYPE` in your SageMaker config to `local` or `local-gpu`
 2. Make changes in your code
 3. Re-build (with `build_and_push.sh`) Docker image to incorporate this change
 4. Re-run SageMaker job (with `run_sage_maker_job.py`)
 5. Check for error in your code.
 If there is an error, go back to step 2.

-Since your training script is running in a Docker container when you start a SageMaker job, I would like to provide some helpful tips on debugging your code running in a Docker container.

-pdb.set_trace()
-pudb.set_trace()
-Docker run
-Docker attach

-## Flow
-* Build docker image and push to ECR with `build_and_push.sh`.
-Based on image name you provide, this will create a new ECR repository if it does not exist.
-* Set SageMaker configs and training configs in `configs/sagemaker_config.yaml` and `configs/training_config.yaml`.
+Debugging code with `print` statements or logging to a file is not very efficient.
+Using debuggers make your debugging experience a lot smoother.
+Here is how you can you [Python Debugger (pdb)](https://docs.python.org/3/library/pdb.html) to debug code running in Docker container built for SageMaker training job.

+1. Make changes in your code
+2. Place `import pdb; pdb.set_trace()` in your code as a breakpoint.
+Program exection will pause when it reaches to that line.
+3. Re-build (with `build_and_push.sh`) Docker image to incorporate additional breakpoint line.
+4. Re-run SageMaker job (with `run_sagemaker_job.py`).
+5. The standard output will pause when it reaches the breakpoint.
+However, you will not get an interactive `pdb` console.
+In order to get to interactive `pdb` console we will attach to that running container.
+6. In a separate terminal tab, find out the container ID with `docker ps`.
+7. Attach to running container with `docker attach <container_id>`.
+You can start debugging your code with `pdb` just like usual.

+### Stepping up the debugging game with pudb

+`pdb` is a good debugger, but you can be even more efficient with [pudb](https://documen.tician.de/pudb/). `pudb` provides all the niceties of modern GUI-based debuggers in a more lightweight and keyboard-friendly package

+In order to use `pudb`, you would have to add `pudb` in `sagemaker_container/requirements.txt`, place a breakpoint with `import pudb; pudb.set_trace()` and rebuild the Docker image.
+Attach to running Docker container just like before and now you will be greeted with a sleek terminal Python Debugger.

+## Running on SageMaker Training Instances
+* Update `INSTANCE_TYPE` in SageMaker config (e.g. configs/sagemaker_config.yaml) to the instance type
+you want to train on (refer [this](https://aws.amazon.com/sagemaker/pricing/); scroll down to the table and click on Training tab)
-* Start SageMaker job with `run_sagemaker_job.py`
+* Start SageMaker job with `python run_sagemaker_job.py --config configs/sagemaker_config.yaml`